rusini/manool/_drafts/new_intro.md

 #### Why should we, practicing software engineers, learn your language?

-In addition to the above, MANOOL provides a combination of the following features.
-Pick one or more of them that apply in your case:
+Like any other programming language, MANOOL provides a unique blend of features, some of which might make sense for you and some might be irrelevant.
+I do not intend to list all of them here.
+Instead, I suggest to pick one or more of the most uncommon and distinctive features and even paradigms MANOOL support (in comparison to existing mainstream languages) that you should experiment with and maybe integrate into your next project:

 * Extensible (and homoiconic) architecture in the spirit of Lisp-family languages but without most of peculiarities and practical difficulties of
   S-expressions